dudung/butiran/content/posts/25/g/35-ahmad-najib-dhiya-ulhaq.md

 ## notes
 + It is on [`DMEpN6ETrDe`](https://www.instagram.com/p/DMEpN6ETrDe/) and [`7wskx`](https://osf.io/7wskx/).
 + Development of a Real-time Surface Defect Detection System for Cold-rolled Steel Strips Using Deep Learning, under the supervision Dr. Maman Budiman.
++ The method, especially incremental learning, will be useful in [25f65](/butiran/25f65/).